-- (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
+- (13) Inquiry and research: listening, speaking, reading, and writing using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.

-Based on the student's language proficiency level, the student is expected to: - (A) develop student-selected questions for formal and informal inquiry; - (B) critique the research process at each step to implement changes as the need occurs and is identified; - (C) develop and revise a plan; - (D) modify the major research question as necessary to refocus the research plan; - (E) locate relevant sources; - (F) examine sources for: - (i) credibility and bias, including omission; and - (ii) faulty reasoning such as incorrect premise, hasty generalizations, and either-or; - (G) synthesize information from a variety of sources; - (H) display academic citations and use source materials ethically; - (I) incorporate digital technology when appropriate; and - (J) use an appropriate mode of delivery, whether written, oral, or multi-modal, to present results.
+Based on the student's language proficiency level, the student is expected to: - (A) develop student-selected questions for formal and informal inquiry; - (B) critique the research process at each step to implement changes as the need occurs and is identified; - (C) develop and revise a plan; - (D) modify the major research question as necessary to refocus the research plan; - (E) locate relevant sources; - (F) examine sources for: - (i) credibility and bias, including omission; and - (ii) faulty reasoning such as incorrect premise, hasty generalizations, and either-or; - (G) synthesize information; - (H) display academic citations and use source materials ethically; - (I) incorporate digital technology when appropriate; and - (J) use an appropriate mode of delivery, whether written, oral, or multi-modal, to present results.